gromacs/gromacs/docs/dev-manual/doxygen.rst

 Parts of the guidelines are still applicable to documenting older code (e.g., within ``gmxlib/`` or ``mdlib/``), in particular the guidelines about formatting the Doxygen comments and the use of ``\internal``.
-See `Doxygen documentation on code layout`__ for the overall structure of the documentation.
+See :ref:`dev-doc-layout` for the overall structure of the documentation.

-__ doxygen-page-codelayout_

 To get started quickly, you only need to read the first two sections to understand the overall structure of the documentation, and take a look at the